-Angkor, a region in Cambodia, was the seat of the powerful and influential Khmer Empire between 9th to 15th centuries.
+Angkor, a region in Cambodia, was the seat of the powerful and influential Khmer Empire between the 9th to 15th centuries.
 It was during these periods that they spread their influences to the rest of Cambodia and the neighboring countries of Thailand, Laos, and Vietnam.
-These included art and culture.
+These included arts and cultures.

-But when the Khmer Rouge took control of Cambodia in 1975, almost all of these arts and cultures including classical dances were brutally wipe out and destroyed.
+But when the Khmer Rouge took control of Cambodia in 1975, almost all of these arts and cultures including classical dances were brutally wiped out and destroyed.

-What you see Apsara today is the results of these intensive studies.
-It is a dance-drama love story with graceful and fine hand movements to portray emotions and feelings.
+What you see as Apsara today is the results of these intensive studies.
+It is a dance-drama love story with graceful fine hand movements to portray emotions and feelings.

-You will see similarities between Cambodia's Aspara and Thailand's Khon in terms of costumes and dance moves as both were under the Angkor Khmer Empire's influences.
+You will see similarities between Cambodia's Aspara and Thailand's Khon in terms of costumes and dance movements as both were under the Angkor Khmer Empire's influence.